Query Performance Prediction using Relevance Judgments Generated by Large Language Models: Analysis

 \subsection{Judging depth analysis}

+\ref{RQ3} examines how varying the number of top-ranked documents submitted for relevance judgments impacts \ac{QPP} quality.
 To answer \ref{RQ3}, as detailed in Section~\ref{sec:approx}, for predicting IDCG, we devise an approximation strategy and use the items in the top $n$ ranks of the ranked list $L$ that are predicted as relevant by \ourmodel to approximate all the relevant items for a query in the corpus.
 To investigate the impact of the value of $n$ on the quality of the prediction, we investigate the relationship between the \ac{QPP} quality of predicting nDCG@10 and the judgment depth to answer the following question: \textit{What depth of relevance judgment $n$ do we need to consider to get a satisfactory performance for predicting nDCG@10?} In Figure~\ref{fig:ndcg}, we plot the correlation coefficients between actual nDCG@10 values and nDCG@10 values predicted by \ourmodel for different judging depths in \{10, 25, 50, 75, 100, 200, 300, 400, 500, 600, 700, 800, 900, 1,000\} on TREC-DL 19 and 20.
-We also show exact \ac{QPP} results with depths at 10, 100 and 1000 in Table~\ref{tab:recall}.
+We also show exact \ac{QPP} results with depths at 10, 100 and 1000 in Tables~\ref{tab:recall:lexcial} and \ref{tab:recall:neural}.

-Table~\ref{tab:recall} reveals that, by judging only 10 items in the ranked list of BM25 and ANCE, we can already outperform all the baselines and achieve state-of-the-art \ac{QPP} quality on half of the evaluation sets we used, e.g., assessing BM25 on TREC-DL 19 and 21, and assessing ANCE on TREC-DL 19.
+Tables~\ref{tab:recall:lexcial} and \ref{tab:recall:neural} reveal that, by judging only 10 items in the ranked list, we can already outperform all the baselines and achieve state-of-the-art \ac{QPP} quality on half of the evaluation sets we used, e.g., assessing BM25 on TREC-DL 19/21, ANCE on TREC-DL 19, and TAS-B on TREC-DL 19.
 While judging deeper in the ranked list is essential for predicting recall-oriented measures, satisfactory \ac{QPP} quality is still attainable with a relatively shallow depth.
 Moreover, Figure~\ref{fig:ndcg} illustrates that judging the top 200 items in a ranked list already reaches the saturation point for assessing BM25, i.e., there is no significant improvement by judging a higher number of items, while judging less than 100 top items reaches the saturation point for ANCE.
 We speculate that this is because ANCE has better retrieval quality than BM25, and more relevant items would appear earlier in the ranked list of ANCE than BM25; therefore, a shallower judging depth suffices to approximate all relevant items in the corpus.
 This emphasizes the need to consider retrieval quality when determining the optimal judgment depth for various rankers.